How to Fix Not Getting Verification Texts on Android & iPhone

 7. Switch to the Correct SIM for the Verification Text

 Suppose your Android device supports a Dual SIM setup, but you use only one SIM.
-You won’t receive a verification text on Android if you’ve set the incorrect sim card for SMS preference.
+You won’t receive a verification text on Android if you’ve set the incorrect SIM card for SMS preference.

 So, to receive verification texts on an Android device with a Dual SIM setup, set the right SIM card for SMS preference.